hsandt/sonic-pico8/README.md

 ## Features

-Version: 4.1
+Version: 4.2

 ### Physics

-* Character runs on flat ground, slopes, and through loops (WIP)
+* Character runs on flat ground, slopes, and through loops
 * Character is blocked by walls when running, walls and ceiling when jumping
 * Character jumps with variable height orthogonally to current ground
 * Character preserves momentum on jumping and landing